Pyromaanisorsa/DiceRollers/README.md

 ### Local TCP Mode

 1. Unity starts a local Python TCP server at runtime (executable).
+2. Player sends message to server to connect the nearest GoDice.
-2. The server listens for dice state updates from the connected GoDice device.
+3. The server listens for dice state updates from the connected GoDice device.
-3. Roll results are streamed to the game instantly whenever the dice state changes, allowing near-zero latency play.
+4. Roll results are streamed to the game instantly whenever the dice state changes, allowing near-zero latency play.

 ### Cloud AWS Mode
 1. Unity uses AWS API Gateway (HTTP) to access Lambda endpoints: